 Because international students are not eligible to file the FAFSA, they are not eligible for US federal aid.
-Financial aid is very limited for international students, but resources do exist.
+International students are eligible for SPS merit scholarships.
 Many international students find funding opportunities in their home countries.
 However, if that is not available other options include:

 - Scholarships and fellowships (including the Fulbright Scholarship)

-- · Private loans
+- Private loans

 - NYU payment plans